UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 Non-VAT-registered business — B2BYesPhase 1 or 2 by revenue

-Business-to-Consumer (B2C) transactionsLater phase — TBC by FTANot yet mandatory
+Business-to-Consumer (B2C) transactionsLater phase — TBCNot yet mandatory

 Businesses excluded under Article 4, MD 243/2025ExcludedVerify with tax advisor